 Only after the sheriff completed a foreclosure sale of the deceased man’s house did the personal representative finally do something.
 He objected to the confirmation of the sale.
 When the judge denied that motion, the personal representative then attempted to file an appeal.

 As the Court explained, while individuals may represent themselves in a court proceeding, they cannot represent the interests of a separate legal entity.“ This includes an estate.
-Even just signing a notice of appeal, as the personal representative in the case did, constitutes an “unauthorized practice of law” in Wisconsin.
+Even just signing a notice of appeal, as the personal representative in the case did, constitutes an “unauthorized practice of law.”

-Get Help From a Madison Probate and Trust Administration Lawyer Today
+Get Help From a Wisconsin & Illinois Probate and Trust Administration Lawyer Today

 Hiring a lawyer to assist you with probate administration may seem like a hassle and an unnecessary expense.
 You stand to lose much more if your own ignorance of the law leads to the loss of a valuable estate asset in court.
 This is not to suggest that all probate estates will end up in litigation.
 The goal of any good probate attorney is to identify and address problems before they end up in court.